Wakaba2/World-Renderer/README.md

 # Changelog
 v1.8.3
 You need to set an overlay target in order to render overlays
-Changed the rendering system for overlays on shapes
+Changed the rendering system for shape overlays
 Added the procedure "Set sky light color"
 Added the procedure "Set block light color"
 Removed the procedure "Multiply sky light color"